 The China Project is an interdisciplinary, collaborative research program focused on China’s atmospheric environment.
 It conducts interdisciplinary, peer-reviewed studies related to air pollution and greenhouse gases (GHG) in China, from root causes in the demand for and supply of energy to power its economy, to the chemistry and transport of pollutants in the atmosphere, to their impacts on human health and agriculture, to how measures to address these hazards might be integrated with equitable international strategies to limit GHG emissions.

 The China Project was established initially by the Harvard University Center for the Environment to pursue cross-university collaboration, an interdisciplinary mandate that continues to shape it now under the Harvard John A. Paulson School of Engineering and Applied Sciences.
 The Project follows an additional collaborative mandate, to conduct its research in full partnership with colleagues and partner institutions in China.
 Around 25 researchers from the two countries currently participate, in disciplines ranging across natural, applied, and health sciences, economics, law, public policy, and other fields.

-The Project is chaired by atmospheric scientist Michael McElroy, Gilbert Butler Professor of Environmental Studies; Chris Nielsen serves as its executive director; and Dale W. Jorgenson, Samuel W. Morris University Professor, leads its major economics component.
+The Project is chaired by atmospheric scientist Michael McElroy, Gilbert Butler Professor of Environmental Studies, and Chris Nielsen serves as its executive director.
+Dale W. Jorgenson, Samuel W. Morris University Professor, leads its major economics component.
 Faculty and researchers at six Harvard schools are currently active: the Paulson School of Engineering and Applied Sciences, the Faculty of Arts and Sciences (Economics and Earth and Planetary Sciences), T. H. Chan School of Public Health, Harvard Law School, Harvard Business School, and the Harvard Kennedy School of Government.
 Participants are listed under "People" and in descriptions of research areas.

-The China Project has long collaborated closely with Tsinghua University, particularly the School of Environment.
+The China Project has long collaborated closely with Tsinghua University, particularly the .
 Currently its most active collaborations at Tsinghua include:

-The China Project presently also has key active collaborations with:
+The China Project presently also has active collaborations with:

 - the Institute of Geographical Sciences and Natural Resources Research of the Chinese Academy of Sciences.